qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 As we will see in a later chapter, Processing algorithms can be called from the QGIS Python console, and new Processing algorithms can be created using Python.
-A quick way of creating such a Python script is to create a model and then to export is as a Python file.
+A quick way to create such a Python script is to create a model and then export is as a Python file.

 To do so, click on the |saveAsPython|:sup:`Export as Script Algorithm...` in the modeler canvas or right click on the name of the model in the Processing